-t up until all parts of the tick are removed. ck, wash your hands with soap and water or hand rub.
-Clean the tick bite with an antiseptic such as iodine scrub, rubbing alcohol, or soap and water.
+The tick chapts to the sting for each state of the sting for the state of the state of t up until all parts of the tick are removed. ck, wesh your hands with soap and water or hand rub.
+Clean the tick bite with an antiseptic such as iodine scrub, rubbing alcohol, or soap and fatigue, or sach.

-- Contact your healthcare provider if you develop fever, headache, fatigue, or rash. - Use tick medicine or collars on dogs and cats.
+Contact your healthcare provider if you develop fever, headache, fatigue, or rash.

+Use tick medicine or collars on dogs and cats.
 Check pets regularly for ticks.